 - Loss-of-use coverage: Provides financial coverage of living expenses in the event that your house is considered uninhabitable as a result of peril (including lightening, theft, and fire).

 Simply put, renters insurance covers your personal possessions.
-To gauge how much coverage you need, we suggest you grab a pen and paper and start an inventory of your personal belongings.
+To gauge how much renters insurance you need, we suggest you grab a pen and paper and start an inventory of your personal belongings.
 Start tallying up the estimated cost of your computer, sporting equipment, TV, jewelry, furniture, and electronics.
 And don’t forget the small things like clothing and kitchen equipment.
 Next, take a few photos to document the current condition of your apartment.

 Once you have a ballpark number, consider the replacement cost you’d need to replace your property tomorrow.
 Because items depreciate in value over time due to age and condition, it’s important to consider the initial amount paid vs. the going rate for a replacement.
 Consider that phone you paid $500 for a few years ago.
 With smartphones now surpassing the $1,000 mark, it’s important to account for the actual cash value of your property.

-It’s also important to consider your deductible—or, the amount you pay of pocket in the event of a loss.
+It’s also important to consider your deductible — or, the amount you pay of pocket in the event of a loss.
 Think of your deductible as the amount of money that’s deducted from any payout.
 Let’s say that you encounter $1,000 in damage to your laptop, and your deductible is $500.
 In this situation, your insurance will pay you the $500 balance.

-Lucky for you, renters insurance tends to be inexpensive—even for those on a college budget.
+Lucky for you, renters insurance tends to be inexpensive — even for those on a college budget.
 Don’t fret if your initial replacement estimates are high.
 The average insurance policy costs just $12 per month for up to $30,000 in personal property coverage, according to the Independent Insurance Agents and Brokers of America.

 Of course, where you call home will impact your policy.
-If you’re renting an apartment in a neighborhood with a higher-crime rate, you can expect to pay a bit more out of pocket.
+If you’re renting an apartment in a neighborhood with a higher crime rate, you can expect to pay a bit more out of pocket.
 Similarly, older buildings may impact your rates, as they are more likely to have safety issues.
 Luckily, installing preventive devices like smoke alarms and fire extinguishers can help you save a buck or three.

 Many insurance companies also offer discounts if you purchase more than one policy with them.
 For example, Elephant Insurance offers significant discounts when college students bundle auto insurance with a renters policy.
 And much like shopping around for auto insurance, it’s important to know your options as a renter.

 The Elephant Coverage Wizard is a helpful tool for college students who have (or haven’t!) started comparing insurance providers.
-By answering a quick series of questions, you can learn which coverages would most likely be best for you—all before you get a quote.
+By answering a quick series of questions, you can learn which coverages would most likely be best for you—all before you get a free quote.
 What this means is you can get personalized information with zero commitment.
 Try it out.
 We think it’ll help!